zylearncoding/supervisely/tutorials/04_project_tutorial/README.md

 # Description
-This repo contains a Jupyter Notebook that, which demonstrates how to open a supervisely project and draw images with annotations.
+This repo contains a Jupyter Notebook, which demonstrates how to open a supervisely project and draw images with annotations.

 # Clone repository
 ```